spiritix/html-to-pdf/README.md

 ## Usage

-The usage of this library is very simple.
+The usage of this library is pretty simple.
 You just need a converter instance, pass an input and an output handler to it and set some options if you like.
 After running the conversion, the converter will provide you with the output handler instance.
 Now you may use it's specific functionality to get your PDF file.